WE MET BEFORE?

 Thus, his inner narrative becomes; "if I get too close

 to you, I'll have to relinquish too much of me."
-Commitment

-has gotten confused with engulfment,
+the Narcissist, commitment has long gotten confused with engulfment

 which means having to give up important needs and freedoms.
 Hence,